Provision for children with Special Educational Needs and Disabilities (SEND) at River Primary School

-At River Primary School we are able to offer a range of additional support and intervention to help children with their learning, social skills, physical needs and social emotional mental health.
-Please click on the document below to see our Whole School Provision Map which gives an overview of the types of intervention we deliver in school at this time.
+At River Primary School we are able to offer a range of additional support and provision to help children with their learning, social skills, physical needs and social emotional mental health.
+Please click on the document below to see our Whole School Provision Map which gives an overview of the types of provision we deliver in school.

 The Special Educational Needs Coordinator (SENCo) at River Primary School is Ms Moody.
 Ms Moody is a qualified teacher, Assistant Head of School, and an experienced SENCo who has been in the role since 2007.
 If you have any concerns regarding your child's needs or would like the opportunity to discuss any aspect of their provision at school, you can either speak to your child's class teacher or Ms Moody.
 Alternatively, you can call Ms Moody on 01304 822516 or email her on email@example.com or by using the contact form below.

 At River Primary School we have an open door policy.
 Please speak to your child's class teacher or Ms Moody if you have a query or concern about your child's special educational need or disability.
 Alternatively you can use this contact form to communicate with us via email.